Drug and Alcohol Rehab in Surrey

 This is designed to help them optimise their life after rehab, providing a range of support services that can be tailored to the individual’s needs.

-How Will I Sustain My Soberness Once I Leave Rehab?
+How Will I Sustain My Soberness Once I Leave Rehab in Surrey?

 Whilst recovering in rehab, you’ll learn about the various relapse triggers that can threaten your sobriety upon leaving treatment services.
 You’ll also learn to combat your own unique relapse triggers, whether these revolve around relationships, symptoms of a co-occurring disorder, or certain social situations and environments.